 Automatically access Microsoft Teams in new installs of Office 365 ProPlus

 Microsoft Teams will now be installed with Office 365 ProPlus on PCs and Macs, along with other apps like Word, PowerPoint, and Excel.
 IT Pros and end users will no longer have to install Teams separately.
 The February Monthly Channel; the March Semi-Annual Channel Targeted (SAC-T); and July Semi-Annual Channel (SAC) will automatically install Teams when Office 365 ProPlus is installed on new PCs and Macs.
-Teams will automatically be installed for users who already have Office 365 ProPlus in the future.
+Teams is now automatically installed for users who already have Office 365 ProPlus in the future.

 Integration via mobile phone